List of glaciers of Kemp Land: Mulebreen

 Glacier 6 nmi wide, flowing west-north-west into the southeast side of Stefansson Bay.

-First mapped by Norwegian cartographers from air photos taken by the Lars Christensen Expedition 1936-37, and named Mulebreen (the snout glacier).
-Between 1980 and 2023 the glacier advanced by 13.5km.
+First mapped by Norwegian cartographers from air photos taken by the Lars Christensen Expedition 1936–37, and named Mulebreen (the snout glacier).
+Between 1980 and 2023 the glacier advanced by 13.5 km.

 Not: Dovers Glacier.
 (Note: Some sources name the glacier "Mulebreen glacier".
 This is incorrect, since "Mulebreen" alone means "Snout glacier".
 It is not the "Snout glacier glacier".)